BSc, Seton Hall University; M.A., Rutgers University; Ph.D, University College Dublin.

 “Back to the Garden: American Longing in John Updike’s Couples,” European Perspectives on John Updike, eds.
 Laurence W. Mazzeno and Sue Norton, Camden House, 2018.

-"Old World Readings of a New World Novel: European Perspectives on John Updike's Terrorist," John Updike Review, 5, no. 2, Summer 2017.
+"Old World Readings of a New World Novel: European Perspectives on John Updike's Terrorist," John Updike Review, Vol. 5, No. 2, Summer 2017.
 (Co-author, Laurence W. Mazzeno.)

 "Quizmastery: Students as Bloggers and Testers in Pursuit of Grammatical Competence," The All Ireland Journal of Teaching and Learning in Higher Education, Vol 8, No. 2, 2016.
 (Co-Author, Odette Gabaudan.)

 "Thirty-Six-Point Perpetua: John Updike's Essays in the Later Years," Irish Journal of American Studies, Issue Five, Spring 2016.
 (Co-author, Laurence W. Mazzeno.)